blockprotocol/blockprotocol/infra/cloudflare-r2-wrangler/README.md

 You need Cloudflare access to manage it.

-You will first need to `npm install -g wrangler && wrangler login`
+You will first need to `npm install -g wrangler && wrangler login`.

-To redeploy the wrangler, in the `blocks` or `blocks-dev` folder run `wrangler publish`
+To redeploy the wrangler, in the `blockprotocol` or `blockprotocol-preview` folder run `wrangler publish`.

 See https://developers.cloudflare.com/r2/get-started/